-- Fruits ( buy fresh in season and can or freeze it yourself)
+- Canned Fruits ( buy fresh in-season and can or freeze it yourself)

 - Canned Vegetables (Can buy fresh in season and freeze)

-- Pasta Sauce (you will save a lot more money making your own and canning)
+- Canned Pasta Sauce (you will save a lot more money making your own and canning)

 Pasta– Always buy this in bulk.
 You will almost always pay more for it if bought in smaller quantities.